sukster/qradar2sentinel/README.md

 We will deploy a custom connector for QRadar that will allow the logic app to query QRadar API using the data gateway.

 ### Deployment in Azure
-In Azure portal, create a new Logic Apps Custom Connector.
 You can deploy and configure the connector to Azure by clicking the button below.
 <br><br>
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsukster%2Fqradar2sentinel%2Frefs%2Fheads%2Fmain%2Fazuredeploy.json)

 <br><br>
-The Common Name (CN) for your QRadar's SSL certificate can be found in the web browser here:
+The Common Name (CN) for your QRadar's SSL certificate can be found when you open the certificate in the web browser.
+This value should be the same as the FQDN for your QRadar console.
 <br><br>
 <img width="1313" height="683" alt="image" src="https://github.com/user-attachments/assets/98720e11-bcdc-451b-bb03-76cee1fca663" />
 <br><br>